Does Social Media Affect My Website’s Rankings?

 If someone visits your website from a link and leaves after five seconds, it’s obvious they didn’t get what they wanted.
 But if someone visits your website from that same link and sticks around for five minutes, they probably felt pretty good about your content.

 Think about this activity on a larger scale.
 Google does this all the time.
 If a very large majority of the people who visit your site leave immediately — that is, if your website’s bounce rate is very high — your rankings may suffer.
-Google uses the engagement metrics from users to determine how well you should rank, and that’s because it doesn’t want sites that most people dislike to dominate the search engine results.
+Google uses the engagement metrics from users to determine how well you should rank, and that’s because it doesn’t want sites that most people dislike dominating the search engine results.

 The same applies to links shared on social media.
 If your content is shared on social media, and thousands of people “bounce” from it right away, your rankings may suffer.
 But if your engagement is high, you could actually see improvement.
 The same applies for links you share elsewhere, like on other websites.